 MAGIC thus develops a novel approach to the use of scientific information in the process of governance by replacing the narrowly technocratic and disciplinary research paradigm with Quantitative Story-Telling (QST).
 QST aspires to check the robustness, the usefulness and the fairness of the narratives used to discuss and select policies.
 The theoretical foundation of QST is the theory of post-normal science, which acknowledges the unavoidable presence of scientific uncertainty and value plurality in the sustainability discussion.

 The MAGIC community shall deposit their published articles and underlying data-bases on Zenodo following the legal aspects on self-archiving and Open Access on repositories and the "Guidelines to the Rules on Open Access to Scientific Publications and Open Access to Research Data in Horizon 2020" (http://ec.europa.eu/research/participants/data/ref/h2020/grants_manual/hi/oa_pilot/h2020-hi-oa-pilot-guide_en.pdf).
-Data sets shall be archived in accordance with the MAGIC Data Management Plan (http://magic-nexus.eu/documents/d31-data-management-plan).
+Data sets shall be archived in accordance with the most recent version of the MAGIC Data Management Plan: https://magic-nexus.eu/documents/d34-first-update-data-management-plan.